 Moving expenses are not authorized

 As a Biological Science Laboratory Technician you will:

-SPECIALIZED EXPERIENCE: Qualified Candidates for this position must identfy in their resume that they possess one year of specialized experience equivalent to the next lower grade GS-04 in the Federal service that demonstrates the following: 1) Experience conducting research studies related to human nutritional physiology and dietary requirements.
-2) Experience; collecting data using a variety of physiological, psychological, tests and surveys.
-3) Experience using specialized statistical software for analysis of data.
-4) Experience writing research protocols and/or technical reports.
+Applicants for this position must identify in their resume that they possess one year of specialized experience equivalent to the next lower grade level GS-08 in the Federal Service that demonstrates the following: 1) Experience conducting research studies related to heat, cold, and high altitude stress; 2) Experience calibrating and operating sophisticated biomedical instrumentation; 3) Experience collecting and analyzing data.

 You will be evaluated on the basis of your level of competency (knowledge, skills, abilities)in the following areas:

 Skill conducting measures of heat loss, body (core and skin) temperatures, sweat loss, skin blood flow, heat loss, metabolic rate) in human volunteers.

 Skill conducting human exercise testing protocols.